numiri/coax/README.md

 Since the Microsoft acquisition of Github, the code has moved and you can download it <a href="http://pired.modstein.com:9090/public/coax-0.7.tar">here</a> (92MB) <br>

 # coax
 Coax is a math-aware web app to  replace pencil & paper for doing algebra exercises.
 The name Coax reflects the act of "massaging" an equation into form.
-Here's a 3-minute video demo. <br>
+Here's a 3-minute video demo.  (click to download.
+It will not play inside this page). <br>

 <a href="https://github.com/numiri/coax/raw/master/demo.mp4"><img src="play-coax.png"></a>